Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(tab))
 -- > {"25":"value 25","50":"value 50"}</code></pre>

 We can improve the previous script for a more general use to export proper arrays as JSON arrays and sparse arrays as JSON objects.
 The idea is that if the array isn't sparse the metamethod will return the unchanged table.
-But it can return the same table, because **lljson.encode()** would call **__json** on it and go into infinite recursion, until throwing the error "Cannot serialise, excessive nesting (101)".
+But it can return the same table, because **lljson.encode()** would call **__tojson** on it and go into infinite recursion, until throwing the error "Cannot serialise, excessive nesting (101)".
 It returns a cloned table (which is cloned with the metatable) with its metatable set to nil:

 <pre class="language-sluab"><code class="language-sluab">-- array to JSON array and sparse array to JSON object with __tojson